MEET JASMINE WILSON, LCSW

 Who I Work With

-I primarily work with adults navigating:
+I work primarily with adults navigating:

 Anxiety and chronic stress

-Burnout and nervous system overwhelm
+Burnout and nervous system dysregulation

 People‑pleasing and difficulty setting boundaries